ArtOfCode-/concaten/README.md

 ###Current milestone

-#### `code_block.h` - 0.4
+#### Intermediary refactor - 0.5

-* [ ] `code_block.h` - 0.4
-  A simple object which represents Concaten's equivalent of anonymous
-    functions.
-Can be run, in addition to being modified at runtime, as it's simply an array of tokens with some extra words (`call`, for example).
-  * [x] Define interface.
-    Needs to be creatable from a sequence of tokens, (or tokenizer?) though it really doesn't need any methods (it's not being run directly; instead, its tokens will be dropped on top of the token stack) but it's worth thinking through which additions will be useful.
-  * [ ] Implement those methods.
-  * [ ] Test them.
-    They may be somewhat difficult to test satisfactorily, since they'll most likely be really, really simple.
-As long as they do what they say on the tin, though, it doesn't matter.

-###Upcoming milestones

 * [ ] Refactor to interface consistent across all bits and pieces - 0.5
   The code is getting a little out of hand.
 I have some things I want to do to
     clean it up.
-  * [ ] Tests should be "success counters": Count total tests, count number of successes (or, equivalently, fails) and report that.
+  * [ ] Change tests to success counters - 0.5.0
+    Count total tests, count number of successes (or, equivalently, fails) and report that.
     * Collect successes/fails in main test method; if there are any failures, HCF and exit with error code representing failed module.
-  * [ ] Consistent error handling across all functions
+  * [ ] Consistent error handling across all functions - 0.5.1
-    * [ ] All methods must return an integral type error code (precise type is TBD, but will probably be `unsigned long`).
+    * [ ] Make methods return an `unsigned long` error code.
 If they can't fail, then they'll always return success.
       If you need to return data (e.g. map getters) use an out parameter.
-    * [ ] Convert all `bool` error indicators to error codes in headers
+    * [ ] Convert `bool` error indicators to error codes
       Don't store error in an object, return it. (*cough* Tokenizer *cough*)
     * [ ] Collect all error codes in `errors.h`, ensure no duplicates/overlap
       Also, a `const char *to_str(error_code)` to provide error messages
-  * [ ] TLC for `tknr_next` -- it's currently a jumbled mess.
-Some careful
+  * [ ] TLC for `tknr_next`.
-    thought will be good for it, to simplify it as much as possible.
+    It's currently a jumbled mess.
+Some careful thought will be good for it, to simplify it as much as possible.
 FSA may be useful, as well as taking a peek at FORTH and Factor's tokenizers.
   * [ ] Write a code style guide.
     Start by getting down the ideas, see what patterns emerge, categorize based on that.

+###Upcoming milestones

 * [ ] `runnable.h` - 0.6
   A combination object so I can either define things in Concaten, through
     code blocks, or in C, through functions with a certain signature, and